PSMST - Pest and Sanitation Management in Stored Tobacco - 1993

 From its inception, a primary concern of the Sub-Group was to keep phosphine fumigation as a viable tool for the industry.
 Early on the Sub-Group perceived deficiencies in the fumigation standard that was employed world-wide at the time.
 Through the collaborative research and funding of the Sub-Group, a new fumigation standard was developed and communicated around the world to protect against failed fumigations and the development of phosphine resistance.

 Despite these efforts, the incidences of phosphine resistance have increased world-wide.
 Therefore, over the years the Sub-Group has developed fumigation standards for resistant beetle populations and evaluated alternatives to phosphine fumigations.
 This evaluation has involved looking at the efficacy of alternative fumigants and investigating cigarette beetle and tobacco moth biology to discern if there are some biological properties which may be exploited and developed into control methods.
-All of the traditional fumigants that have been investigated have proven inadequate.
+The majority of traditional fumigants have been investigated and proven inadequate.
+The application for Sulfuryl Flouride treatment of tobacco continues.
 Two alternatives that have been researched and for which guides have been implemented are freezing and controlled atmospheres.

-- Guide No. 12: Controlled Atmosphere Parameters for the Control of Cigarette Beetle and Tobacco Moth (Updated - May 2013)
+- Guide No. 12: Controlled Atmosphere Parameters for the Control of Cigarette Beetle and Tobacco Moth (Revised - April 2020)